developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 <b>Android Notes</b>:

 * The Android Launcher monitors the same broadcast intent as EHS, and therefore also receives shortcuts sent to EHS.
-* If the Android Home screen space limit is reached, Android Launcher displays an error message in EHS.
+* If the Android home screen space limit is reached, Android Launcher displays an error message in EHS.
 * To eliminate the error message, temporarily [enable the Android Launcher](../setup#changethedefaultlauncher) and delete the shortcuts.

 ------